Swansea Airport: Operations

-Swansea Airport has a CAA Ordinary Licence (Number P867) (currently suspended) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee, fixed wing light aircraft experience flights and flying lessons are conducted by the Cambrian Flying Club, microlight flying lessons are also conducted by the Gower flight centre.
+Swansea Airport has a CAA Ordinary Licence (Number P867) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee, fixed wing light aircraft experience flights and flying lessons are conducted by the Cambrian Flying Club, microlight flying lessons are also conducted by the Gower flight centre.
 The airport has two runways: 04/22 and 10/28.
 A part of the disused runway 15/33 is now used as taxiway Bravo.

 The airport is mainly used to handle helicopters and privately owned aircraft.
 The Wales Air Ambulance used to operate from the airport but has now moved to a purpose-built site.

 The airport is also used by corporate aircraft as well as police, military and naval helicopters.

 Several small general aviation companies such as experience flight, Gower flight centre and Cambrian flying club conduct fixed-wing pilot training; and parachuting operations; from the airport.

-As of 1 October 2023, the landlord, the City and County of Swansea has initiated legal proceedings to reclaim the lease from Swansea Airport Ltd, with the Court Hearing listed for 16 September 2024, after the CAA suspended the operating license for systemic failure of safety rules.
-The council have also been liaising with Swansea Airport Stakeholders Alliance, a group of operators and supporters regarding the interim operation of the airport to protect the locally based businesses.
+The CAA suspension of the airport operating licence in 2019 followed an unannounced safety audit in 2019 which identified a series of safety concerns.
+The licence was reinstated in 2021.

-As of the 1st August 2024, the above High Court hearing has been vacated, as Swansea Airport Limited director R G D Thomas has agreed to vacate the lease, interim control will be taken over by Swansea Airport Stakeholder Alliance until a permanent operator can be found.
+In February 2023, the CAA again suspended the operating licence of the airport due to systemic failure of safety rules.
+Legal proceedings were initiated by the City and County of Swansea, the landlord, in October 2023 and the hearing vacated as of August 2024.
+The Swansea Airport Limited director R G D Thomas had agreed to vacate the lease, interim control was to be taken over by Swansea Airport Stakeholder Alliance until a permanent operator was found.

-Council leader Rob Stewart said: "Our successful talks in this complex matter mean that we're now in a position to install a temporary new leaseholder - the Swansea Airport Stakeholders' Alliance.
+Council leader Rob Stewart said: "Our successful talks in this complex matter mean that we're now in a position to install a temporary new leaseholder - the Swansea Airport Stakeholders' Alliance (SASA).
 Its members are eager to make a success of the airport."

+As of late 2025, Swansea Airport was once again granted a CAA operating licence due to the efforts of SASA in being compliant with CAA expectations.
+SASA's lease is set to expire in March 2026, after this the City and County of Swansea will look into the long-term future of the airport and a decision is expected in October 2026.